What’s Trending in Dentistry for 2019?

 You can even get ahead of the trend by getting in the habit of asking patients to review your practice when they come in for their appointment.
 Training your staff to ask can increase your positive reviews and help you improve patient satisfaction.

 One of the biggest drivers of the growth of group practices is the high cost of attending dental school.
 In 2014, the average dental student graduated with between $150,000 and $200,000 of debt.
 Fast forward to 2016, and that number skyrocketed to an average of $261,149.
 That’s a lot of money, and dental graduates feel the pressure of repaying their loans.
+The price of school is only going up and doesn’t seem to be leveling off any time soon.

 An existing group practice also offers an established patient base and reputation, something that can take years for a new graduate to build.
 And, group practices provide stability.
 It’s easier to take time off when you have other dentists who can potentially cover for you.
+Joining a group when you are fresh out of school does wonders for your own client list.

 Solo practitioners must navigate those waters alone.
 A group practice, on the other hand, allows all practitioner/members to share the work and the burdens associated with insurance.
 Some dentists resist this trend, but it shows no sign of slowing.
+Plus, it’s easy for a new dentist to learn the tools of the trade from established dentists and benefit from their established practices in the insurance industry as well.

-6. Increased Use of Digital Resources
+6. Continued Use of Digital Resources

 As a dental provider, you know that neglecting oral health can have long-term consequences that go far beyond the appearance of a patient’s teeth.
 A majority of Americans (77%, according to the National Association of Dental Plans) have dental coverage through an employer, a public program, or a plan that they purchased themselves.